r4m-rufat/UserApplicationTGADigital/README.md

 # Warning
 1. User age doesn't exist in api.
-2. User detail api doesn't exist this's why I haven't used any api request User Detail page.
+2. User detail api doesn't exist this's why I haven't used any api request in User Detail page.
 All of user detail data passes to another activity with intent.
-3. I think that UI and UX is second plan in this test that's why ui/ux is not wonderful.
+3. I think that UI and UX is second plan in this test task that's why ui/ux is not wonderful.